MariusKuria/MariusKuria/README.md

 Hello Everybody 🌏
 - 🌱 I’m currently learning JS and PHP at BIT.
-- 💬 You can ask me about Aviation and Space
+- 💬 We can discuss about Aviation and Space

 - 📫 How to reach me:
 <br>